Craigmillar Castle Park

 Outdoor Learning

 Last year with Niddriemill students we created an audio trail.
 They shared their experiences of the woodland to create a trail that can take you to some of their favourite places in the woods.
 You can find out more about the trail here.
-We are developing a project with Castlebrae High School to deliver the Scottish Forest and Outdoor Learning Awards with a pilot project planned for Summer 2024.
+We are developing also project with Castlebrae High School to deliver the Scottish Forest and Outdoor Learning Awards with a pilot project planned for Summer 2024.
 We want to build a fully inclusive learning community centred around the park.

 Conservation

 We work in partnership with Action For Children delivering a programme of woodland skills to the participants of the Youth Build scheme which supports young people into work.
 These groups make a huge contribution to the maintenance of wildlife habitats within the park.
-We provide a programme of practical conservation upskilling to broaden their skills and experience and develop confidence.
+Jobs have included the creation of a new forest play area, woodland thinning, path clearance, removal of invasive species of snowberry and laurel, hedge creation and maintenance, bird box installation and establishing the orchard and wetland area in Little France Park.

 Community Groups